With my daughter now off at college on the east coast I am seeing what it is like to have whole weekends free...

 For those who were on this site in the old days of three adjectives, I am Obsequious, Purple, and Clairvoyant

-On the weekend and at night: hanging out my daughter and/or friends and trying to forget that during the week days I am a lawyer...
+On the weekend and at night: hanging out with friends and trying to forget that during the week days I am a lawyer...

 For many years a big part of that has been my involvement with the L.A.
 Burning Man community.
 I attended for eleven years straight from 2002 to 2012, missed 2013 and made it in 2014.
-I will miss this year again because my daughter starts college that week, and it is possible 2014 could end up having been my last year.
+I have tickets for this year (2016) but haven't decided if I am going yet.
 You don't have to be a burner, or even be interested in becoming one.
 But, the couple of times I have dated women who were actively hostile to the event and the community, it just made things tiresome.

 Note that I am was never a glitter-and-fairy-wings raver-type Burner.
 You are most likely to find me on the playa in shorts and t-shirt.
 (Either that or chef's whites, since I spend a lot of my time on the playa cooking in enormous quantities to gift to any and all.)

-I have lived in one part or another of Downtown L.A. since 2003 and have worked there for the last four years (after 8 years of commuting to the west side for law school and then my first law-firm job).
+I have lived in one part or another of Downtown L.A. since 2003 and have worked there for the last five years.
 I am pretty firmly an east-sider.

-Lately—as I have generally adopted a polyamorous/non-monogamous lifestyle—I have also spent a great deal of time thinking about issues of honesty, sharing, trust, compersion, boundaries (and the lack thereof) and respect in relationships.
+My last two relationships were polyamorous/non-monogamous and I have spent a great deal of time thinking about issues of honesty, sharing, trust, compersion, boundaries (and the lack thereof) and respect in relationships.

 Actually I am a pretty good cook in general.
 Aside from computers it has been my main hobby/interest for most of my life.
 Somewhat relatedly, I am notorious for my ability to pick great little restaurants—small ethnic places in particular—by sight and some little-understood second sight.